Classic BooksLose yourself in a book and you can find yourself forever Classic TeachersModern Books

-In this classic bestseller, Shinn helped to define the personal success genre.
+In this bestseller, Shinn helped to define the personal success genre.
 Written in the new thought tradition, her message is simple yet transformative – we receive back what we put into the world through our actions, energy, and attitudes.
-Negativity and pessimism are returned in kind, but by switching the script in favor of positive attitudes and affirmations, we are able to manifest success and joy in everything we do.
+Negativity and pessimism are returned in kind, but by switching the script in favour of positive attitudes and affirmations, we are able to manifest success and joy in all we do.
 With a timeless message and the ability to explain success principles, these writings are still useful today.

 U.S. Andersen – 1961

 Many people have locked themselves in prisons of their own making that have made them unsuccessful.
 This book teaches the magic by which men become free and begin to grow into the image they are meant to be.
 A man changes the state of his outer world by first changing the state of his inner world.
 Everything that comes to him from outside is the result of his own consciouness.
 By understanding the process and effect of mental imagery, he goes directly along the correct path to his goal.

 Secret of the Ages

 Robert Collier – 1926

 This book provides the tools needed to have a happier and more successful life.
 Collier shows you how the way you think and the decisions you make have a direct influence on how successful and happy you are.
 Almost 100 years old, the foundations that Collier lays are now revisited by modern philosophies such as “The Secret” by Rhonda Byrne.
 Many modern teachers are clearly influenced by these works and remind the world just how effective the power of positive thinking can be.